billdenney/Pharmacometrics-Docker/README.md

 * See the instructions in the top of the Dockerfile for the command to run.

+### Running

+It is recommended to run NONMEM via Perl-speaks-NONMEM (below).
+To run NONMEM directly, you can run the following command:

+    docker run --rm --user=$(id -u):$(id -g) -v $(pwd):/data -w /data humanpredictions/nonmem /opt/nm730/run/nmfe73 CONTROL.mod CONTROL.res

+### Updating Your License

+To update your license file without requiring a rebuild of the Docker image, you can mount a directory containing the license file in the /license directory of your image (note the first -v argument):

+    docker run --rm --user=$(id -u):$(id -g) -v /opt/NONMEM/license:/license -v $(pwd):/data -w /data humanpredictions/nonmem /opt/nm730/run/nmfe73 CONTROL.mod CONTROL.res

 ## NMQual 8.3.3

 A dockerfile to build a gfortran-run NONMEM 7.3.0 with NMQual 8.3.3.